 The inspectors should focus their review on the system selected in paragraph 02.03.a.2.
 Specific supplemental inspection procedures are available for certain systems (e.g. service water, electrical, I/C) and should be considered as additional guidance for evaluating their functional adequacy.
 Prior to evaluating the selected system, the inspectors should review the design basis documents such as calculations and analyses.
 The review should provide the inspectors an understanding of the functional requirements for each system and each active component throughout the range of required operating conditions, including accident and abnormal conditions.
 The intent is to focus on the risk significant aspects of design that could contribute to an increased frequency of initiating events, degradation of mitigation systems, or degradation of barrier integrity.
 The inspection is not intended to be a re-validation of the original system design.

 In selecting a sample of modifications to the system to be reviewed, the inspectors should concentrate on those modifications with the potential to significantly alter the system design and functional capability.
-The sample should include modifications involving vendor supplied products or services where practicable, since the ability to oversee vendor supplied services is an important aspect of design control.
+The sample should include modifications involving vendor supplied products or services where practicable, since the licensee’s ability to oversee vendor supplied services is an important aspect of design control.
 Inspectors should consider expanding the sample of modifications, if significant problems are found.
 This expansion should consider other similar modifications and should not be limited to the initially selected system.

 The following inspection guidance covers a comprehensive number of design areas.
 The inspectors should focus their review as necessary to best reflect previous performance deficiencies.